omahs/zkevm-doc/mkdocs/docs/zkEVM/Basic-Concepts/A-Generic-State-Machine.md

 The FFTs are most efficient for polynomials of degree $\mathtt{T + 1 = 2^N}$.
-This causes descrepancies when the program being executed has fewer instructions than an appropriate power of $2$.
+This causes discrepancies when the program being executed has fewer instructions than an appropriate power of $2$.

 Consider the following program with five (5) instructions, and its corresponding execution trace: